jake-good/Statify/README.md

 # Statify
 A React app using the Spotify API to get a users top artists.
 Log in with your Spotify account and view your top artists over various time ranges.
-Hosted live via github pages: https://jake-good.github.io/Statify/
+Hosted live via netlify [here!](https://statify-jake.netlify.app/)

-Features
+### Features
 - Lightweight client to interface with the Spotify Api
   - OAuth2 Authentication using PKCE flow
   - Fetching User top artists data